embedded-graphics/embedded-graphics/README.md

 * `fixed_point` - use fixed point arithmetic instead of floating point for all trigonometric calculation.

+* `defmt` - provide implementations of `defmt::Format` for all types where possible. [`defmt`] is a library for logging that moves as much work as possible over to a separate logging machine, making it especially suited to low-resource MCUs.

 ## Migrating from older versions

 * [Migration guide from 0.5 to 0.6](https://github.com/embedded-graphics/embedded-graphics/blob/master/MIGRATING-0.5-0.6.md).